mikeraab/docker001/Participant-Guide.md

 Here is a synopsis of the steps in the above URL:

-Make a directory to store your Dockerfile
+Make a directory to store your Dockerfile:

 ```
 $ mkdir mydockerbuild
 ```

-Change to the new directory
+Change to the new directory:

 ```
 $ cd mydockerbuild